Glossary

 Inflation corresponds to a general increase in the prices of goods and services in an economy.

-Material element (building, roadway or other type of infrastructure) or production process that can be defined within a geographic boundary or an organisational unit.
+Material element (building, road or other type of infrastructure) or production process which can be defined within a geographic boundary or an organisational unit.

-In the context of a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the organisation exercises operational control, i.e. operates and uses, must be included in the organisational boundary.
+Within a Bilan Carbone® and regardless of the targeted maturity level, 100% of the equipment and installations over which the Organisation exercises operational control, i.e. that it operates and uses, must be included in the organisational boundary.
 Any other choice must be justified.

-A confidence interval is an interval intended to contain an unknown parameter that one seeks to estimate.
+A confidence interval is an interval supposed to contain an unknown parameter that one seeks to estimate.
 A confidence interval is constructed by a method from data.
-The constructed interval may or may not contain the true value of the unknown parameter.
-It is assigned a confidence level often expressed as a percentage: the most common is the 95% level.
+The constructed interval may or may not contain the parameter's value.
+A level of confidence is often expressed as a percentage: the most common is the 95% level.
 This means that the method has a 95% chance of producing an interval containing the true value of the unknown parameter.

-Set of pieces, documents and information obtained at each step of the approach, compiled for the Reporting.
+Set of documents, records and information obtained at each step of the approach, compiled for the Results presentation.

 A random variable X is said to follow a log-normal distribution with parameters {\displaystyle \mu } and {\displaystyle \sigma ^{2}} if the variable {\displaystyle Y=\ln(X)} follows a normal distribution with mean {\displaystyle \mu } and variance {\displaystyle \sigma ^{2}}.